Sir Francis Chichester Plaque ~ West Hoe, Plymouth, Devon.

 West Hoe Pier in Plymouth, Devon.

-It was from this location on the 27th of August 1966 that Sir Francis Chichester set sail in his 54ft ketch the Gypsy Moth IV and returned here 226 days later on the 28th of May 1967 after completing his epic voyage.
+It was from this location on the 27th of August 1966 that Sir Francis Chichester set sail in his 54ft ketch the Gypsy Moth IV and returned here 274 days later (226 days sailing time) on the 28th of May 1967 after completing his epic voyage.

 To mark his achievement a bronze plaque was erected on the pier at West Hoe.
 It was unveiled by H.R.H Prince Phillip in 1997, only to disappear into the sea during violent storms that hit the South West of England in 2014.
 Plymouth City Council approached us and asked if we could install a new plaque to replace the one that had been lost.
 The new location was to be on a section of wall that is part of the Waterfront restaurant overlooking the pier.
 This building was once the Royal Western Yacht Club where Chichester was Commodore in 1972.

 The surface where the new plaque was to be positioned consisted of blocks of Plymouth limestone which had a “Rusticated” profile.
-Rusticated stones are usually squared off and dressed neatly on all sides except the face of the stone which is visible once in place.
-The edges on the stone are then tooled back from the surface to form a neat margin all the way around the outside face.
-The central area of the face is then worked to create a rough or patterned finish which normally protrudes from the margins.
+Rusticated stones are usually squared off and dressed or tooled neatly on all margin edges, except for the face of the stone which usually protrude outwards from the dressed margins.
+The tooled margins form a neat edge all the way around the outside face.
+The central protruded face is then worked to create a desired rough or patterned finish away from the margins.
 It also creates an uneven surface to fix a plaque.

 The first thing to do was to mark out where the new plaque was going to be fixed and then cut back the rusticated surface to form a flat area for it to sit.